Groningen, Netherlands

 Scholarships

-There are 5 (full or partial) grants available for researchers from the global South to cover for tuition, travel and/or accommodation expenses.
-Please mention in your motivation letter if and why you request a travel grant.
+There are 5 tuition waivers grants available for researchers from the global South.
+Please mention in your motivation letter how and why you qualify for a tuition waiver.
+Note that travel and accommodation expenses need to be covered by the applicants.